brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 of work and runs the risk of missing an important facet of the circuit.
 Instead, I am pursing a more analog approach to this simulation that takes the components as they appear on the pages.
-In fact, this part of the 1620 circuit represents an interesting hybrid simulation probably that needs to combine three cooperating domains:
+In fact, this part of the 1620 circuit represents an interesting hybrid simulation problem that needs to combine three cooperating domains:
 1. The "traditional" SMS logic cards that can be reasonably modeled using Verilog logic simulation techniques (with more caveats that I am learning as I go along).
-2. Analog circuitry that deals with 48V connections, cascaded relay coils, and very complex circuit paths that orchestrate the (literally) moving parts of this design.
+2. Analog circuitry that deals with +48V connections, cascaded relay coils, and very complex circuit paths that orchestrate the many moving parts (literally) of this design.
 3. Mechanical components that create linkages across different parts of the circuit.
 For example, the relay coil and relay contacts are "connected" via a mechanical behavior that needs to exist for the simulation to work.